 - Medicare rebates for active rehabilitation (allied health services) for patients with chronic medical conditions and complex care needs are limited.

-- People living in the most disadvantaged areas report much lower rates of private health insurance cover than those living in the least disadvantaged areas (28% compared with 75%) their ‘out of pocket’ expenses are typically the highest of any group.
+- People living in the most disadvantaged areas report much lower rates of private health insurance cover than those living in the least disadvantaged areas (28% compared with 75%), with their ‘out-of-pocket’ expenses typically being the highest of any group.

 - Individuals can be set up on a Chronic Disease Management (CDM) plan co-ordinated by their General Practitioner, however this plan allows for a maximum of five rebates (of approximately $53) per calendar year.
 Please note service gap fees may be incurred by the patient which often cannot be met by those financially disadvantaged.
-As a result patients may opt to go without treatment impacting their ability to achieve Maximal Medical Improvement (MMI) and potentially incurring a larger Permanent Impairment (PI).
-Living with a health condition can often affect people’s ability to integrate with the community and workforce causing future burdens in their life.
+As a result, patients may opt to go without treatment impacting their ability to achieve Maximal Medical Improvement (MMI) and potentially incurring a larger Permanent Impairment (PI).
+Living with a health condition can often affect a person’s ability to integrate with their community and workforce, causing future burdens in their life.

-- Medicare is currently reviewing the Medicare Benefit Scheme but at present only cuts to services have been made.
-Due to funding constraints there is unlikely to be a major increase in access to these services for young people via the Medicare Benefits Scheme.
+- Medicare has previously reviewed the Medicare Benefit Scheme (MBS) but due to funding constraints there is unlikely to be a major increase in access to these services for young people.
 There is a clear need to improve alternative options to access active rehabilitation services which promote improved health outcomes.

-- The government has recently conducted a successful pilot program to explore potentially favourable and feasible options for chronic disease management.
-However there are issues with the provision of ongoing funding to establish this model nationwide.
+- While the Federal Government has now implemented the National Disability Insurance Scheme (NDIS) for chronic disease management, there remains issues with the provision of ongoing funding to sustainably support this model nationwide.
 The Be Inspired Foundation aims to fund services using a similar model of service delivery, to a more specific target population.

 Sign up to receive our regular newsletter updates.